paul-grassi/gh-bps-for-sps/BestPractices.md

 # Introduction

 With the 2017 revision of SP 800-63-3, NIST pursued a document development method based on the open source software development model.
 This time-tested development model

+# Overall Process Flow

 # Code Repositories

 All document sources need to be tracked by a source control repository.
 Additionally, any configuration or template files needed to produce the final document should be included as well.
 If these build artifacts specific to the document set you're working on, it should go in the repository with the document source.
 If

 ## Valuing Diffs

 The markdown format was chosen partially to allow for human-readable diffs between different versions of a file.

 ## What Goes In